El Rosario (Sinaloa)

 The city was founded on the 3rd of august, 1655.

-In the 1800‘s Mazatlán became the port of entry for all minerals produced by El Rosario, Copala and Pánuco, Rosario then the most important of these three prominent mineral centers due to the large amounts of silver and gold it produced.
+In the 1800s Mazatlán became the port of entry for all minerals produced by El Rosario, Copala, and Pánuco, Rosario was then the most important of these three prominent mineral centers due to the large amounts of silver and gold it produced.

-Among its attractions are the church of Nuestra Señora de El Rosario, a baroque temple with a gold plated altar design and style dating from the 17th Century, and the Santa Cruz Chapel, which dates from the 19th Century.
+Among its attractions is the church of Nuestra Señora de El Rosario, a baroque temple with a gold-plated altar design and style dating from the 17th Century, and the Santa Cruz Chapel, which dates from the 19th Century.

 El Rosario is famous for the altar in the town church.
 The altar alone makes a visit to El Rosario somewhat worth the drive.

-El Rosario was once the richest town in Nouthwest Mexico because of the local mining operations.
+El Rosario was once the richest town in Northwest Mexico because of its local mining operations.